 Brothers in Arms DS should be a disaster.
 The very idea sounds preposterous: a 3D, third-person shooter with real-time gameplay on the DS?
 Well, such concerns are not unfounded.
-The game is barely managing to keep itself together and deeply flawed, but still a worthy entry in the franchise and a neat curiosity for DS fans to seek out.
+The game is barely managing to keep itself together and deeply flawed.
+However, it is still a worthy entry in the franchise and a neat curiosity for DS fans to seek out.

 To be honest, the game is only called Brothers in Arms for the brand recognition.
-It follows a random unit of paratroopers—as opposed to Matthew Baker’s ongoing story—and it shun the franchise’s tactical aspect entirely.
-The only Brothers in Arms elements it retains are the World War II setting and the shooter gameplay, and even those barely resemble the rest of the series.
+It follows a random unit of paratroopers—as opposed to Matthew Baker’s ongoing story—and it shuns the franchise’s tactical aspect entirely.
+The only Brothers in Arms elements it retains are the World War II setting and the shooter gameplay.

 The game’s story is largely unimportant and doesn’t do any of that fancy character development stuff seen elsewhere in the series.
 You are just a paratrooper taking part in 3 different campaigns with a handful of missions each.
 This being Normandy, Tunisia, and the Ardennes.
 There are mission briefings and some dialogue between soldiers, but it’s minimal and often easy to miss.

 Now, there is no way to describe the game’s controls without it sounding awful, so bear with me here.
 It’s not as bad as it sounds.

 You move around with the D-pad and control the 3-dimensional camera, which doubles as your aim, exclusively with the touchpad.
 The touchpad does basically everything.
 You drag a clip symbol into the middle to reload, you do the same with binoculars to aim, you throw grenades by swiping up, you switch weapons around; the only function mapped to a button besides moving is firing your weapon with the shoulder-button.